the demon Ariton (Egyn)

 In some versions of the Abramelin manuscripts, the name is spelled Egyn or Egin.
 This version is often connected to the Hebrew root Agon, which means “struggle” or “contest.”
 In the Grimoire of Armadel, the name is used in ways that highlight his kingly role over the element of Air and the East.

-Over time, these different names have blended together, but Ariton is still the most accurate name in the Abramelin system.
-The change from Egyn to Ariton shows how the names moved from older folk traditions to the more Greek and Hebrew-influenced styles of the Renaissance grimoires.
+Over time, these names have merged, but Ariton remains the most accurate name in the Abramelin system.
+The shift from Egyn to Ariton shows how the names changed from older folk traditions to the Greek and Hebrew-influenced styles of Renaissance grimoires.

 How to Pronounce “Ariton” in English